The Importance Of Your Conversion Rate

 Sometimes, instead of pushing your customers into a purchase, it’s important to look at why they might not be making that purchase.
 Identifying bottlenecks in the typical customer journey can be one of the best ways to increase your conversion rate.
 Here are two examples of where visitors might pause before buying, and how you can make it easy for them to become customers.

-This area can be one of the most crucial for optimizing your site’s visits.
+This area can be one of the most crucial for optimising your site’s visits.
 Go check out your search analytics and you’ll see a few key stats – what searches led to bounces, which searches had no results, and even which ones showed the highest conversion rate.

 The search results are a perfect place to see right inside your customers’ minds and help them find what they’re looking for.
 Let’s focus on the no-results search.
 Think about what products might tempt your visitors instead of the product they’ve searched for.
 Do you have a competing brand?
 Is there an alternative product that you can show?

 Here, you’ll be able to see the searches that led to no results.
 Let’s create a campaign to tackle the most common of those.
 Now you’re going to build a Segment.
 You can call this the same as the campaign.

 Tip: Adding a tag can make it easy to organise all your campaigns, when you’re creating several of the same kind.
 We recommend “no-result” so you can string all your no-result campaigns together later on.

 Now just select the content.
 Here you want to show content which is going to help them, such as “Check Out Our Similar Product Range.”

 Above & Beyond: If you have alternate products, with ecommerce personalisation it’s easy to select a manual recommender and pick out the products you think people searching for that term will be interested in.

 Now you’ll be helping all the visitors who come to your site and can’t find what they’re looking for – capturing their business and their hearts!